What are backlinks?

 To wrap and summarise, here are the key takeaways from this article:

-- Backlinks are still a strong Google ranking factors
+- Backlinks are still a Google ranking factor

-- Focus on backlink quality and topical relevancy
+- Focus on backlink quality and topical relevance

 - Get links regularly from a range of relevant websites